bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-classes.rst

 :ref:`persistence-api`.

-Entity Classes are created with the :ref:`persistence-entity-class-new-wizard` and can be edited afterward in the :ref:`data-class-editor`.
+Entity Classes are created with the :ref:`persistence-entity-class-new-wizard` and can be edited afterward in the :ref:`persistence-entity-class-editor`.
 Both are similar to the wizard and editor for regular Data Classes but allow for the specification of additional settings necessary for automated persistence.